MakeSchool-Tutorials/Tip-Calculator-Swift4/P5-Tip-Calculator-Logic/content.md

 To use our subclass, we'll need to replace our current `UITextField` with our `BillAmountTextField` subclass.

 > [action]
-Open `Main.storyboard` and set `BillAmountTextField` as our _Bill Amount Text Field's_ custom class.
+Open `Main.storyboard` and set `BillAmountTextField` as our _Bill Amount Text Field's_ custom class:
 >
 1. Select the _Bill Amount Text Field_ using the _Document Outline_. ![Select Text Field](assets/select_text_field.png)
 1. With the text field still selected, open the _Identity Inspector_ in the _Utilities area_. ![Open Identity Inspector](assets/open_identity_inspector.png)